doneill/koop-provider-pg/README.md

 }
 ```

-### OBJECTID
+### Custom `idField`
-Special consideration is given for id fields.
-Koop by default will generate an `OBJECTID` field for your table data.
-Optionally, you can add/set the following environment variable to be used for your data's feature unique identifier.
+The provider use `gid` as the OBJECTID unique identifier.
+Optionally, if you prefer to use another column from you database table, you can add/set the following environment variable for your data's custom feature unique identifier.

 ```bash
 # value should be in "", eg. "id"